 Guess Who’s Coming to Dinner proved popular with audiences and unpopular with critics.
 It was controversial, uplifting, thought-provoking, and humorous.
 The film marked Spencer Tracy’s last screen appearance, and ushered in the end of Sidney Poitier’s brief reign as “America’s top movie star.”

 Guess Who’s Coming to Dinner also brought Kate, at age 60, her second Best Actress Academy Award.
 It sealed her reputation as one of the screen’s most skilled and revered actresses.

-Let’s go through the plot, then I’ll take you behind the last years of the Tracy/Hepburn romance, and the making of the film.
-We’ll cover the fascinating dichotomy between the popularity of Guess Who’s Coming to Dinner with audiences, and the unanimous critical panning of the film, which coincided with the Black Power movement’s rejection of Sidney Poitier, and all that his films represented.
+We’ll go through the plot, then behind the scenes of the film and the last years of the Tracy/Hepburn romance.
+We’ll cover the fascinating dichotomy between the popularity of Guess Who’s Coming to Dinner with audiences, and the critical panning of the film, which coincided with the Black Power movement’s rejection of Sidney Poitier and all that his films represented.

 It’s 1967.
 Joanna Drayton (Katharine Houghton) returns home to San Francisco after a 10 day vacation in Hawaii with some big news for her parents, Matt (Spencer Tracy) and Christina (Katharine Hepburn).

 While in Hawaii, Joanna met the man of her dreams and quickly fell in love.
 Dr. John Prentice (Sidney Poitier) is smart, educated, handsome, and accomplished.
 The top of his field, Dr. Prentice has lectured at Yale Medical School, directed the World Health Organization, and pioneered health programs in Africa.
 Undoubtedly, Dr. John Prentice is a catch for any woman.
 During their whirlwind romance in Hawaii, Joanna and John become engaged.
 And now, Joanna excitedly brings John home to meet her parents.